Better bounds for the union-closed sets conjecture using the entropy approach: Preliminaries

 \subsection{Observations on approximate union-closed set system}

 Let $\psi=\frac{3-\sqrt 5}{2}$ be the smallest root of $2x-x^2=1-x \Leftrightarrow x^2-3x+1=0$ and $g \colon \mathbb N \to \mathbb N \colon n \mapsto g(n)$ be a function which is both $o(n)$ and $\omega(n^{0.5}).$ In~\cite{CL22}, the authors take $g(n) \sim n^{2/3}.$ The family is an approximate union-closed family.
 That is, the union of two sets (iid, independent identically distributed, uniform random chosen) in $\F$ belongs with high probability to $\F$ as well.
-Nevertheless, since $\psi> \frac 13$, one can also observe that $\F \cup \F=\binom{n}{\ge \psi n +g(n) }.$ That is, only a small proportion of $\F \cup \F$ belongs to $\F$.
-As such, this construction that would indicate that improving the constant $\psi$ might be impossible with the entropy approach, does not necessarily imply the latter conclusion.
-If unions of two sets in $\F$ are taken with a non-uniform measure or in a dependent way, such that it is more likely that sets with small union are taken, the initial idea about sharpness by this construction is not valid anymore.
-The entropy of the union of two random variables taking values in $\F$ in a dependent way can have larger entropy.
-With the dependency proposed by Sawin, the union of $2$ sets of the above approximate union-closed family will almost surely be of size $(0.5+o(1))n$ for example.
+Nevertheless, since $\psi > \frac{1}{3}$, one can also observe that $\F \cup \F = \binom{[n]}{\geq \psi n + g(n)}$.
+That is, only a small proportion of $\F \cup \F$ belongs to $\F$.
+As such, this construction, which might suggest that improving the constant $\psi$ is impossible with the entropy approach, does not necessarily imply this conclusion.
+If unions of two sets in $\F$ are taken with a non-uniform measure or in a dependent manner such that sets with smaller unions are more likely to be selected, the initial argument about the sharpness of this construction no longer holds.
+The entropy of the union of two random variables, when these variables take values in $\F$ in a dependent way, can indeed be larger.
+With the dependency proposed by Sawin, the union of two sets from the approximate union-closed family mentioned above will almost surely have a size of $(0.5 + o(1))n$, for example.